jalvarada/custom-jupyter/README.md

 I decided to learn how to create docker images (mine probably sucks but it works) and play a bit with nice jupyter extensions focused on a better programming experience.

+How to use this the custom-jupyter image

+1. Clone repo
+2. Set current directory to repo
+3. Run `docker-compose build`
+4. Run `docker-compose -d up`
+5. Go to localhost:8888
+6. Run `docker-compose stop`

 # Contents

 1. [**_Docker and Jupyter_**](#Docker-and-Jupyter)